-The Series B Bonds
+The Bonds

-The Authority is issuing the Series B Bonds pursuant to the Original Indenture, as supplemented by a First Supplemental Indenture dated as of July 1, 2022 (the "First Supplemental Indenture"), by and between the Authority and the Trustee.
-The net proceeds of the Series B Bonds will be used to purchase certain notes (the "Series B Notes") issued by certain school districts (the "Series B Districts") as described herein under the caption "PARTICIPATING DISTRICTS."
-Pursuant to the Original Indenture and the First Supplemental Indenture, the Series B Notes will be assigned to the Trustee for the benefit of the Owners of the Series B Bonds.
-The required payment by all Series B Districts of the aggregate principal of and interest due on all of the Series B Notes when due is structured to be sufficient to pay all principal of and interest on the Series B Bonds when due.
-Except as otherwise required by the Indenture, amounts received by the Trustee from the repayment of principal of and interest on the Series B Notes will be applied to repay all of the principal of and interest on the Series B Bonds.
+The Authority is issuing the Bonds pursuant to the Indenture, by and between the Authority and the Trustee.
+The net proceeds of Bonds will be used to purchase certain notes (the "Notes") issued by certain school districts (the "Districts") as described herein under the caption "PARTICIPATING DISTRICTS."
+Pursuant to the Indenture, the Notes will be assigned to the Trustee for the benefit of the registered owners (the "Owners") of the Bonds.
+The required payment by all Districts of the aggregate principal of and interest due on all of the Notes when due is structured to be sufficient to pay all principal of and interest on the Bonds when due.
+Except as otherwise required by the Indenture, amounts received by the Trustee from the repayment of principal of and interest on the Notes will be applied to repay all of the principal of and interest on the Bonds.
 See "SECURITY AND SOURCE OF PAYMENT FOR THE BONDS-The Bonds" herein.